thebigdb/thebigdb-python/README.md

 IMPORTANT NOTE
 ===============

 This is an experimental python wrapper for [TheBigDB.com API](http://thebigdb.com).
 It is currently under heavy development by the community and can change radically at any moment.
-As said in the [original README](https://github.com/thebigdb/thebigdb-python/blob/1d7b48b1e4d6e213167b26e1170c837e05553ba0/README.md), it is mainly inspired by the [Ruby](https://github.com/thebigdb/thebigdb-ruby) and the [Javascript](https://github.com/thebigdb/thebigdb-js) wrappers.
+As said in the [original README](https://github.com/thebigdb/thebigdb-python/blob/1d7b48b1e4d6e213167b26e1170c837e05553ba0/README.md), it is (and should be) mainly inspired by the [Ruby](https://github.com/thebigdb/thebigdb-ruby) and the [Javascript](https://github.com/thebigdb/thebigdb-js) wrappers.
 You are more than welcome to improve it, by submitting a pull request.

 Usage
 ===============